importhuman/100-days-of-code/log.md

 Day 15: September 26, 2020

 A bunch of stuff today, but not too productive overall.
 Learnt a bit about frameworks, decorators, and  Flask.
 Need to work on my ability to read documentation, get tired way too easily.

+Day 16: September 27, 2020

+Read through the code for my GitHub issue, tried a solution, didn't work.
+Frustrating day overall.

+*Took a break on September 28, 2020*

+Day 17: September 29, 2020

+Found the solution to my issue thanks to StackOverflow.
+Made some CSS notes.
+Really boring work.
+Do it simultaneously while learning from now on.